VonHeikemen/nvim-light/README.md

 > [!TIP]
 > Copy the content of [.luarc.json of this github repository](https://github.com/VonHeikemen/nvim-light/blob/main/.luarc.json) into your own `.luarc.json`.
 This file should be located next to your `init.lua`.
 With it the language server for lua will provide basic support for Neovim's lua api.

+In this example `lua_ls` is the language server we want to enable.

 ## About syntax highlight

 To get a more accurate syntax highlight for your favorite language you need to download something called a "treesitter parser".